Invergordon railway station

 Invergordon railway station is a railway station serving the town of Invergordon on the Cromarty Firth, in the Highland council area of Scotland.
 It is located on the Far North Line, 31 mi 37 chain from Inverness, between Alness and Fearn.
 ScotRail, who manage the station, operate all services.

 History

-The station opened on 28 July 1874, as part of the Inverness and Ross-shire Railway, later the Highland Railway and then the London, Midland and Scottish Railway.
-As of 2011 the buildings are not in use.
-In 2008/2009, the station underwent a brightening-up programme run by the Invergordon "Off The Wall" group.
+The station opened on 23 March 1863, as part of the Inverness and Ross-shire Railway, later the Highland Railway and then the London, Midland and Scottish Railway.

 Accidents and incidents

 On 26 November 1944, Royal Air Force Short Sunderland DD851 of the No. 4 (Coastal) Operational Training Unit departed Cromarty Firth, RAF Alness on an anti-submarine patrol of the North Sea off the coast of Scotland.
 During the initial climb a connecting rod on the starboard inner engine broke, the engine caught fire and fell off.
 The Sunderland, with a full load of fuel and depth charges then crashed into the railway line 2 mi northeast of Invergordon railway station where all 11 of the Royal Canadian Air Force (RCAF) crew were killed.
 The crew are buried in the Stonefall Air Force Cemetery in Harrogate, North Yorkshire.